ngalioto/ngalioto.github.io/_pages/cv.md

 *July 2023 -- Present*

 **Description**<br>
-* Conducts research on system identification of dynamical systems using Bayesian inference/uncertainty quantification resulting in publications/talks
+* Conducts research on system identification of dynamical systems using Bayesian inference/uncertainty quantification resulting in publications/talks.
-* Formulates and implements statistical learning algorithms that can outperform popular methods under high uncertainty
+* Formulates and implements statistical learning algorithms that can outperform popular methods under high uncertainty.
-* Communicates with other researchers how to utilize work in pursuit of their research interests
+* Communicates with other researchers how to utilize work in pursuit of their research interests.

 ## R&D Graduate Summer Intern
 Sandia National Laboratories<br>